ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # License

 A license file must be added to the root of the repo in a file named `LICENSE`.
 Github will automatically pick this up and display it.
 It's recommended to also ensure the source code of the repo has matching license headers.
-Please reach out to @David Ansermino for more details.
+Please reach out to `David Ansermino` for more details.

 # Continuous Integration

 A continuous integration (CI) service must be setup before code is committed.
-We strongly advise using Github Actions or CircleCi.
+We strongly advise using Github Actions.
 Even though you may not know what the repository setup structure may resemble, you will know the basic language that will be used, therefore the most simple CI can be setup:

 1. Include the linter
 2. Include your test runner
 3. If possible, add a build step

+You should use recommended CI for your programming language which can be found [here](development/tech-stack/readme.md)

 # CLA